Note: CISA will update this Alert with more information as it becomes available.

 Of note, CISA has observed threat actors taking advantage of this incident for phishing and other malicious activity.
 CISA urges organizations and individuals to remain vigilant and only follow instructions from legitimate sources.
 CISA recommends organizations to remind their employees to avoid clicking on phishing emails or suspicious links.

-CISA has added four new vulnerabilities to its Known Exploited Vulnerabilities (KEV) Catalog, based on evidence…
+CISA has added seven new vulnerabilities to its Known Exploited Vulnerabilities (KEV) Catalog, based on evidence…

-CISA, in partnership with the Federal Bureau of Investigation (FBI), the Department of Health and…
+CISA, in collaboration with the Federal Bureau of Investigation, the United Kingdom’s National Cyber Security…

-CISA has added one new vulnerability to its Known Exploited Vulnerabilities Catalog, based on evidence of…
+CISA has added five new vulnerabilities to its Known Exploited Vulnerabilities (KEV) Catalog, based on evidence…

-CISA has added one new vulnerability to its Known Exploited Vulnerabilities (KEV) Catalog, based on evidence…
+CISA has added five new vulnerabilities to its Known Exploited Vulnerabilities (KEV) Catalog, based on evidence…

 This website uses cookies.